-From its extensive library of publications pertaining to Jamestown, Chautauqua County, and other Northeastern United States – to its extensive selection of pre-compiled family files and digital work stations, the research center is a dream come true to anyone interested in tracing their family tree and conducting historical research.
+From its extensive library of publications pertaining to Jamestown, Chautauqua County, and other Northeastern United States – to its extensive selection of pre-compiled family files and digital work stations – the research center is a dream come true to anyone interested in tracing their family tree and to anyone who enjoys conducting historical research.

 No research project is too big or too small to tackle with the help of our friendly and knowledgeable research staff and volunteers.

 The group meets the last Wednesday of each month in the Fenton History, located at 73 Forest Avenue in Jamestown, New York in the historic Hall House.